abilandz/PH8124/Lecture_3/Lecture_3.md

 For example, if you want to set only 'read' and 'write' permissions, you need to use a value 6, because from the above table, it follows immediately: 4 ('read') + 2 ('write') = 6.
 If you want to remove all  'read', 'write' and 'execute' permissions, you need to specify 0.

-For convenience, all possibilities are documented in the table:
+For convenience, all possibilities are documented in the tables:

  <img src="permissionsAll.png" style="zoom:75%;" />